 "Rubbing people the wrong way.
 Allowing/not dealing with bullying/negativity.
 Spamming your audience's feed.
 Not engaging back." — ThinkSEM

 "Constant sales pitches.
 Repeated 'DM me for more info' to simple questions. - Rude/disrespectful people.
 No response from the admins or creator of the group." — Diana Richardson

 "Lack of rich content.
 Why be apart of something if you aren't learning from it!" — D2 Creative

 Do You Have Any Suggestions for Community Building?

 If so, please share them in the comments below.
 We also want to thank everyone that participated in the chat.
-We will be looking for your expert insights this week; SEMrushchat starts at 11 am ET/4 pm BST for #SEMrushchat on Twitter and gain insights from some of the best marketers in the industry.
+Join us every Wednesday at 11 am ET/4 pm BST for #SEMrushchat on Twitter and gain insights from some of the best marketers in the industry.